finagle/finch/docs.md

 for-comprehension.
 Thus, reading the request params is an additional monad-transformation in the program's data flow.
 This is an extremely useful when a service should fetch and validate the request params before doing a real job and not doing the job at all if the params are not valid.
 Request reader might throw a future exception and none of further transformations will be performed.
-Reader Monad is sort of famous abstraction that is heavily used in **Finch.io**.
+Reader Monad is sort of famous abstraction that is heavily used in Finch.

-The following readers are available in Finch.io:
+The following readers are available in Finch:
 * `io.finch.request.EmptyReader` - throws an exception instead of reading
 * `io.finch.request.ConstReader` - fetches a const value from the request
 * `io.finch.request.RequiredParam` - fetches required params within specified type